bandirishi/My-projects-/README.md

-Project namme = Interactive english dictionary
+Project name = Interactive english dictionary

 I have included the code file along with the data dictionary file .